novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 Using small coefficient `learningRate` we substract the gradient value from the initial parameter.
 That allows us to find best parameter and minimize the loss function.
 One the good visiual explantion for linear regression problem with gradient descent is [here](https://www.mygreatlearning.com/blog/gradient-descent/).
 It also works well for mutliple linear regression like in our case, we got 12 features, so 12 independen variables.

-Coming back to out backprogation implementation. `f'(x)`is a derrivative function of the layer's activation function.
-We used derrivative function to update all weights except the last one, i.e. `w1` and `w2`, not `w3`.
-To update `w3` we use delta based on the `error`.
+Coming back to our backprogation implementation. `f'(x)`is a derrivative function of the layer's activation function.
+We use derrivative function to update all weights except the last one, i.e. `w1` and `w2`, not `w3`.
+To update `w3`, we use delta based on the `error`, i.e. predicted - actual.
 Layers `w1` and `w2` are using `relu` as activation function.
 Derrivative of the `relu` function is following:

 ```scala
 if (x < 0) 0
 else 1
 ```

-Such derrivative function is applied element-wise to `z` matrix in the step #6 of the back propagation part.
+Such derrivative function is applied element-wise to `z` matrix in the step #6 of the back propagation part (see second article for Scala reference implementation).

 ## Math of the Backward propagation